molendus1001/JunkGeneratorPHP/README.md

 <br/>2.
 Don't require to disable linker optimization.**

-You can find Example Generated code in Example Folder, And source code in Main Folder
+You can find Example Generated code in Example Folder,
+<br/>And source code in Main Folder
-Feel Free to Pull updates and ideas to expand my project
+<br/>Feel Free to Pull updates and ideas to expand my project